Media & Articles 2024-10-12T10:34:41+13:00

 In late 2020 Samira was chosen to be a member of the Criminal Law Committee of the Auckland District Law Society.
 Here, celebrating that appointment with her, is Professor Warren Brookbanks who oversaw Samira’s Master of Laws degree a decade before.

-Samira with Opposition Spokesman for Courts and Shadow Attorney-General, Chris Penk.
+Samira with then-Opposition Spokesman for Courts and Shadow Attorney-General, Chris Penk.